 Generic categories and accessibility

-The generic categories interest all the visitors to the site, all handicaps included.
+The generic categories are aimed at all visitors to the website, including those with disabilities.
 They include general information (events, practical information, programming, etc.) and are, in principle, accessible to everyone.

 The following contents can pose some access difficulty: the interactive programs offered in Flash, and the on-line catalogs that rely on a specific application.

-This offers some contents (practical information, selections allowing one to discover the collections, etc.) specifically meant for each of the following disabilities:
+Offers content (practical information, selections allowing one to discover the collections, etc.) aimed specifically at each of the following disabilities: